 Gate closure and maintenance

 Pool gates should always swing outwards (away from the pool area), close automatically without having to be pushed, and automatically lock when closed.
 Gates should never be left propped open by an object and must remain shut at all times.

 All screws, fasteners and bolts must be tight and in good working order.
 Self closing gate latches and hinges should be lubricated in order to ensure they continue to function automatically.

-to meet your needs.
+solution to meet your needs.
 All of the glass pool panels that Trade Glass Depot produce undergo a very strict quality testing process

 to make sure they not only meet, but exceed national safety regulations.